-As a small to medium manufacturing company, few things are more important than the right deployment of best-operating practices to produce finished goods.
+As a small to medium manufacturing company, few things are more important than the right deployment of best operating practices to produce finished goods.
+Here are some best practices for make-to-stock manufacturing.

 You can also listen to this article